Asaha9345/employee_turnover_analysis/README.md

 Data quality checks to identify and handle missing values.
 Exploratory Data Analysis (EDA) to visualize relationships between features using heatmaps and other plots.
+Different Machine learning models has been used to do prediction.
+Matrix evaluation.

 **Contributing**
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.